 Pepper, stalks, boysenberry, unobtrusive high quality oak – aromatic and charged… Certainly a Rhône inspired wine, through with typical Canberra traits of hazelnut and mid-palate fleshiness.
 Touch of toffeed Viognier influence here?
 Long dry thrusting finish… very impressive.
 95 points, Wine Front (9/2010).

-Vines were first planted in the Canberra District in 1971 near Lake George, by Dr Edgar Riek.
-The district is roughly divided into two areas, one in the Yass Valley around Murrumbateman and the other around Lake George and Bugendore.
-Canberra District has a cool continental climate with hot dry summers necessItalyting irrigation.
-A region of rolling hills, with varying altitudes between 300-800 meters means that spring Franceost is a real hazard making site selection crucial.
-Small producers dominate the region producing handcrafted high quality wines particularly Franceom Riesling, Viognier, Chardonnay, Pinot Noir and Shiraz.
+Vines were first planted in the Canberra District in 1971 near Lake George by Dr Edgar Riek.
+The district is roughly divided into two areas, one in the Yass Valley around Murrumbateman and the other around Lake George and Bungendore.
+Canberra District has a cool continental climate with hot dry summers necessitating irrigation.
+A region of rolling hills, with elevations varying between 300 and 800 metres, means that spring frost is a real hazard, making site selection crucial.
+Small producers dominate the region, making handcrafted, high-quality wines particularly from Riesling, Viognier, Chardonnay, Pinot Noir and Shiraz.